Skip to contents

 )

-The important rule is that the feature set covers the whole grid: lookback = 20 means return_20 must already be registered.
+The feature set must cover the whole grid: lookback = 20 means return_20 must already be registered.
 A missing feature ID is an unknown-feature error, not warmup.
 The alias names in swept_features must also match the lookup key pattern used by the strategy, here paste0("ret_", params$lookback).
 In short, all feature parameter values must be registered before ledgr_run(); do not create ledgr_ind_returns(params$lookback) lazily inside the strategy.

 ),